BJTix/BJTix.github.io/essays/Evidence-of-Core-Competency.md

 ## Masters Degree
 Graduated 2017 from the University of Hawaii with an MS in Mechanical Engineering.
-Thesis: <a href = "BJ Tix Masters Thesis 2017.pdf">A Magnetic Localization Technique Designed for use with Magnetic Levitation Systems</a>
+</br>Thesis: <a href = "BJ Tix Masters Thesis 2017.pdf">A Magnetic Localization Technique Designed for use with Magnetic Levitation Systems</a>

 ## Qualifying Exam

-Passed unconditionally in Spring 2017
+Passed unconditionally in Spring 2017.
-Proctored by Dr. Edo Biagioni
+</br>Proctored by Dr. Edo Biagioni.